 Students who are attending the University of Iowa (UI) for a semester or academic year only and will be returning to their "home" institution to receive their degree are considered visiting students.
 These students must apply for financial aid from their "home" institution.

 For financial aid purposes, students participating in these programs are considered not enrolled and; therefore, not eligible for financial aid.

 - Subsequent Bachelor's Degree/Teacher Certification

 Students will not be eligible for scholarships and grants awarded by the Office of Student Financial Aid; however, they may qualify for work-study and/or loans.
-Students need to meet Satisfactory Academic Progress (SAP) may need to file a Satisfactory Academic Progress Appeal Form.
+Students need to meet Satisfactory Academic Progress (SAP) may need to submit a Satisfactory Academic Progress Appeal.